sallyxp/believe/README.md

 My Wellbeing Goals

-    This form is presently designed for the user to enter a goal they wish to
+    This form is presently designed for the user to enter a goal they wish to achieve as a personal accomplishment.

+Nutrition Tracking

+    This is identifying nutrition in your meals and a day total of nutrition.

 ---